DEKHTIARJonathan/Born2Data/content/articles/generativemodelling-Part1-BayesianGenerativeModeling.md

 # >>> Latent Variable: z = 0.346 => Result: x_new = 184.14
 ```

-All of this can be done a bit more rapidly using only numpy (even if it is quite less comprehensive):
+All of this can be done a bit more rapidly using only **numpy** (even if it is a bit less comprehensive):

 ```python
 import numpy as np